hyperledger-labs/splice/cluster/README.md

 scripts.
 While this work is not complete, the beginnings of it are already committed and are available as a prototype for testing.

-The current Pulumi deployment is capable of managing the four SV app nodes.
-Instructions for use are as follows:
+The current Pulumi deployment is in an interim state, and can manage the cluster ingress and documentation server.
+Note that in the short-run, you'll need to manually reduce the number of endpoints expected in `external-proxy` for that service to correctly boot.

 1. Start with a working cluster and change to its deployment directory.
 1. Delete the existing cluster resources: `cncluster obliterate_state`.